What financial influencers get wrong,

 EXCEPTION

-Ultra-high net worth individuals (typically $5M+ estates) may have legitimate tax planning reasons to use certain life insurance structures.
+Ultra-high net worth people (typically $5M+ estates) may have legitimate tax planning reasons to use certain life insurance structures.
 This is not the situation most people are in when they're being pitched whole life by the cousin who just got their insurance license.

 Non-traded REITs: the commission vehicle masquerading as real estate